My Times With The Sisters

 I discovered that Sister and her convent companions, Sister Lucida and Sister Josetta, wore their habits even on Saturdays.
 All were wonderful teachers.
 Sister Mary Joseph, who had taught my Dad in Nativity School just past the turn of the century was 'in residence,' and she would come over to the 'new' school for special occasions.
 I would revisit Sister Emma in one room of our 4-room brick 1915 school building, when she and I would meet for Grades 3 and 4 in 1930.
 Later, in the village High School, I learned that Sister Emma had been teaching me a Latin spoken with the soft Italian pronunciation, in contrast with the German pronunciations of Latin I encountered in High School.

 I do not recall much of the wedding Mass.
-I was barely aware of the Latin words I had used so many times serving Mass when I was enrolled at Niagara University, and when serving Army Chaplains ashore in Sicily, or a Navy Chaplain on the bow of a U.S. cruiser in Naples Harbor.
-My thoughts were on our three-day honeymoon, and the thoughts sailors usually tried to keep from their minds, returning to the combat zone.
+I was barely aware of the Latin words I had used so many times serving Mass, in Brockport, later when I was enrolled at Niagara University, and even later when serving Army Chaplains ashore in Sicily, or a Navy Chaplain on the bow of a U.S. cruiser in Naples Harbor.
+My thoughts were on our three-day honeymoon, and the thoughts warfighters usually tried to keep from their minds, returning to the combat zone.

 The message of joy that Sister revealed from Liturgy was still beyond my vision of life.